How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 Error display

-error_reporting(E_ALL); ini_set('display_errors',"On');
+Error_reporting(E_ALL); ini_set('display_errors',"On');

 Now, if you update your site, you will see an error message from which you can determine which file is corrupted on your WordPress site.

-Correction of files located on the server
+Correcting files located on the server

 Deactivating WordPress plugins to restore the site